NotJona/PracticalMachineLearningForNLP/README.md

-# NLP-Course
+# NLP_CourseFinalProject
-Coursework for the NLP Course at Uni Wien
+This repository consists of the final project of the course " Practical Machine Learning for Natural Language Processing" at the University of Vienna (Summer Semester 2024).